Bobotsari, Purbalingga

-Bobotsari is a town/district in Purbalingga Regency, Central Java, Indonesia.
+Bobotsari is a town and administrative district (kecamatan) in Purbalingga Regency, Central Java, Indonesia.
+Its capital is in the town of Bobotsari, though Gandasuli was sometimes considered the de facto capital of Bobotsari District.
 Bobotsari is also the second largest district town (id:Kota kecamatan) after Purbalingga in Purbalingga Regency.

 Geography

-Bobotsari district is bordered by Karangreja District and Karangjambu District to the north, Karanganyar District to the east, and Mrebet District to the south and west.
+Bobotsari District is bordered by Karangreja District and Karangjambu District to the north, Karanganyar District to the east, and Mrebet District to the south and west.